viz-cx/docs.viz.cx/docs/witnesses.md

 [Format](#format-table): Percentage

-Percentage of the issue, which is distributed among the 21 delegates who entered the block signature round.
+Percentage of the issue, which is distributed among the 21 witnesses who entered the block signature round.

 ### bandwidth_reserve_below